 What if I’m a finalist?

-When we we find out if we are a finalist?
+When will we find out if we are a finalist?

 What if I win?

 Is the $20,000 prize considered restricted funding that must be used for a specific purpose?

 The only restriction is that the award goes to the media organization, not an individual.
-(However, the winning company is welcome to give bonuses to the staff who made the project happen or to reinvest the money in that winning initiative.)
+(However, the winning company is welcome to use the funds however you wish: staff bonuses, reinvest in the initiative, general operations, donation to a community organization, a party, etc.)

 Will there be an agreement form or contract involved if we are the lucky winner?

-No. The only implicit agreement is that representative from all finalists must carve out time to create, rehearse and deliver a dynamic 10–15 minute presentation for the Local that Works online gala Oct.
-22 (time TBD).
-And of course, you’ll have to agree to be interviewed by Current!
+No. The only implicit agreement is that a representative from all finalist organizations must carve out time to create, rehearse and deliver a dynamic short presentation for the Local that Works Grand Finale in the fall (Details to follow).

 Will the winner have any reporting requirements?